-Unless otherwise indicated, the number of shares of common stock to be outstanding after this offering excludes:
+Unless otherwise indicated, the number of shares of common stock to be outstanding after this offering is based on 18,080,944 shares outstanding as of March 31, 2014 and excludes:

-shares of our common stock issuable upon exercise of outstanding stock options as of December 31, 2013 with a weighted average exercise price of \$ per share;

-shares of our common stock reserved for the future issuance of grants under our 2013 Equity Incentive Plan; and shares of our common stock reserved for the future issuance of grants under our 2014 Equity Incentive Plan.
+- 1,641,247 shares of our common stock issuable upon exercise of outstanding stock options as of March 31, 2014, with a weighted average exercise price of \$12.98 per share; and - 2,488,042 shares of our common stock reserved for the future issuance of grants under our 2014 Equity Incentive Plan.

-In addition, except where otherwise stated, the information in this prospectus:
+In addition, except where otherwise stated, the information in this prospectus (excluding our consolidated financial statements and related notes included elsewhere in this prospectus):

-- gives effect to our corporate reorganization (see "Prospectus Summary-Corporate Reorganization"); - gives effect to our amended and restated certificate of incorporation and our amended and restated bylaws, which will be in effect prior to the consummation of this offering; - · assumes no exercise of the underwriters' over-allotment option to purchase up to additional shares from us.
+- gives effect to our corporate reorganization, including the related 1-for-0.355872 reverse stock split (see "Prospectus Summary-Corporate Reorganization"); - gives effect to our amended and restated certificate of incorporation and our amended and restated bylaws, which will be in effect prior to the consummation of this offering; - assumes no exercise of the underwriters' over-allotment option to purchase up to 1,388,888 additional shares from us.

-Unless otherwise indicated, this prospectus assumes an initial public offering price of \$ cover of this prospectus.

-per share, the midpoint of the price range set forth on the
+Unless otherwise indicated, this prospectus assumes an initial public offering price of \$13.50 per share, the midpoint of the price range set forth on the cover of this prospectus.